openshift/enhancements/enhancements/network-observability.md

 Measuring ROI on network observability is difficult so it might be hard to justify the cost and resources to deploy this.
-It attempts to find and resolve issues that you might not know exists.
-The value you get may not be obvious because it is hard to know how much you saved by preventing ransomware or by allocating the right amount of resources for your network without causing failures.
+It attempts to find and resolve issues that you might not know exist.
+The value you get may not be obvious because it is difficult to calculate how much you save by preventing something from happening such as a network failure.

 ## Alternatives

-Sticking with and enhancing traditional pinpoint tools.
+Rather than having network observability, the troubleshooting aspect can be done by creating scripts and standalone applications to enhance traditional pinpoint tools like pcap, traceroute, netstat, etc.  This does not provide a centralized solution nor address the non-troubleshooting issues, and would be difficult to make each tool GUI-based and consistent.

+Regarding introducing a new Network Observability Operator, alternatives were considered.
+It didn't make sense to combine with Cluster Network Operator or Cluster Monitoring Operator since network observability is an opt-in feature that requires resources.
+Combining with Red Hat OpenShift Logging Operator (formerly Cluster Logging Operator) will limit the ability to enable one and not the other.

+For storage, Elasticsearch was not chosen due to licensing restrictions.
+Open Distro for Elasticsearch was considered, but Loki was favored due to other components in Web Console that plan to ultimately use Loki.

 ## Infrastructure Needed